How To Wake Yourself Up

 Besides schedule benefits, waking early may have some health benefits, too.
 Some research shows waking up earlier can result in better cognitive function, lower fat deposits, and may correlate with higher levels of physical activity.
 (6) Other studies suggest waking up early may protect against mental health issues like depression and anxiety, but these effects were most prominent in people who already tended to wake earlier.
 (We’ll talk about morning people and night owls soon!)
 (5)

 Keep in mind, though, that you can squash these benefits by going against your natural internal clock, or circadian rhythm, which tells your brain when you should be sleeping vs. awake.
-(2) (9) “Instead, the key is aligning your sleep schedule with what feels natural for your body, whether that’s early or late, and then keeping that timing consistent,” says Jeff Khan, sleep expert and researcher.
+(2) (9) “Instead, the key is aligning your sleep schedule with what feels natural for your body, whether that’s early or late, and then keeping that timing consistent,” says Jeff Kahn, sleep expert and researcher.

 If you love your late nights, though, you can still learn how to wake up earlier.
 Below, we’ll talk all about how you can maximize your mornings while also listening to your body’s natural rhythms for your best rest and top daily productivity.